sherpa/sherpa/docs/overview/utilities.rst

   >>> sherpalog = logging.getLogger('sherpa')
   >>> sherpalog.setLevel('WARNING')

-Sherpa also provides a context manager to change the logging level only for a specific portion of the code.
-This can be used, e.g., to hide the long default output printed after fitting a model:
+Sherpa also provides a context manager - :py:class:`~sherpa.utils.logging.SherpaVerbosity` - to change the logging level only for a specific portion of the code.
+This can be used, e.g., to hide the long default output printed after fitting a
+model:

   >>> from sherpa.utils.logging import SherpaVerbosity
   >>> import numpy as np